 What is a cold?

-A cold is a common illness that affects the nose, throat and sinuses.
+A common cold is most often caused by rhinoviruses, an illness which affects the nose, throat and sinuses.
+Cold symptoms are usually mild and often include a runny or stuffy nose.
 There are many different cold viruses, so your child may have eight to 10 colds in a year.

 What is COVID-19?